Special effects of Terminator 2: Judgment Day: Highway pursuit

 About $1 million was spent on stunts, one of the largest ever stunt budgets at the time.
 One of the most demanding night scenes, the highway chase, was filmed along 5.5 mi of highway over three weeks.
 The production had to rent cabling from many studios, including Paramount, Disney, and Universal, because of the difficulty of running lights across the entire stretch of highway.
 Lighting was provided by Musco lights with lighting on condor cranes with 12k HMIs on each, requiring 11 generators to power.
 It took the full crew two weeks to prepare everything, and it had to be planned meticulously by gaffer Gary Tondreau to ensure costs did not spiral out of control.
-For closeups of Patrick in the helicopter, a mock-up helicopter was built and suspended from a crane arm attached to a moving flatbed truck, which was also used when the helicopter crashes into the SWAT van carrying the T-800, Sarah, and John.
+For closeups of actor Robert Patrick (who played the T-1000) in the helicopter, a mock-up helicopter was built and suspended from a crane arm attached to a moving flatbed truck, which was also used when the helicopter crashes into the SWAT van carrying the T-800, Sarah, and John.

 Cameron wanted to shoot scenes continuously in one, long sequence and used cameras inside cars and helicopters flown by stunt pilots Chuck and Mike Tamburro.
 Chuck also performed the stunt of the helicopter flying under a bridge, with only 5 ft clearance above and below.
 He had to fly at 60 knots, as going any slower would have made it potentially lose control under the bridge.
 Because camera operators refused to film the closeup of the scene, Cameron did it himself from a moving vehicle.

 The tanker truck was storyboarded to crash through the steel mill gates and jackknife onto its side before sliding into the mill itself.
 Cameron attempted the jackknife live but was unable to get it to roll in the necessary spot, so the few moments of usable footage were combined with a miniature effect done by Fantasy II.
 The team measured and photographed the site, and the entrance to the mill was recreated on a 1/4 scale under the supervision of Jerry Pojawa.
 The finished miniature was about 60 × 20 m and was up to 10 ft tall in areas.
 It was built with a 2 ft clearance underneath to allow operators to control things from below.
 The set had a steel substructure for strength while the buildings and items were made from hundreds of pieces of vacuum formed plastic, plus railings made with dowels and windows of acetate.
 It had to be large and reasonably detailed because some of the shots showed the whole location.